abbyruthe/abbyruthe.github.io/_projects/cs II projects.md

 ## **Project 3**
 *N-Body Simulation*
 This was a project that was based on simulating the gravitational pull of large bodies (such as planets or suns).
-We were asked to program the equations for how the N-bodies would react to each other basic off of their mass and then we make a simulation of it.
+We were asked to program the equations for how the N-bodies would react to each other based off of their mass and then we make a simulation of it.

 Click <a href = "https://github.com/abbyruthe/cs_2_project_3_n_body">here</a> to learn more!